Years before tea became a go-to beverage in Europe and North America, Chinese tea merchants created the myth of "Monkey Picked Tea."

 Tea leaves have very particular plucking standards that change by the season.
 Furthermore, after harvest, the tea leaves must be handled quickly to avoid the wrong amount of oxidization.

-Nowadays, the term "Monkey picked" is given to high-quality oolongs (Tie Guan Yin in particular) that grow at high altitudes.
+Nowadays, the term "Monkey picked" is mostly used for high-quality oolongs (Tie Guan Yin in particular) that grow at high altitudes.

 Are Monkey Picked Oolong teas really picked by monkeys?
 No, they're not.
 Are Monkey Picked Oolongs teas actually rare and delicious?
 Most certainly!
 But don't just take our word for it — try for yourself!